SGoerzen/OmiLAXR.ReCoPa/README.md

    "name": "npmjs",
    "url": "http://registry.npmjs.com/",
    "scopes": [
-   "com.rwth.unity.omilaxr.adapters.YOUR_ADAPTER_NAME"
+   "com.rwth.unity.omilaxr.modules.recopa"
    ]
    }]`.
-4. By the way, you can also add here this package by adding `"com.rwth.unity.omilaxr.adapters.YOUR_ADAPTER_NAME": "2.0.0"` to the dependencies (attention you can change the version).
+4. By the way, you can also add here this package by adding `"com.rwth.unity.omilaxr.modules.recopa": "2.0.0"` to the dependencies (attention you can change the version).

 ## Install by using Git url